lucasmoten/coinkite-docs/coldcard/hsm/rules.md

 It has three rules:

 - local user can authorize up to 1BTC per txn (by themselves)
-- either alice or bob can authorize up to 1BTC per 4 hour period
+- either Alice or Bob can authorize up to 1BTC per 4 hour period
 - allow any txn that sends to address `bc1qar0srrr7xfkvy5l643lydnw9re59gtzzwf5mdq`

 ```json